 Luxor – 2 Nights

 After arriving from Cairo with EgyptAir we had booked this place as extra before our cruise.
 Most things in Luxor we already had planned with our Nile cruise itinerary so we wanted 2 nights in between to relax by the pool.
 This was for us perfect as we were also feeling like were on holiday and not just every day seeing things.
 During these 2 nights we did venture out of our hotel complex for a walk and to the museum.
-This was not on our cruise itinerary so we would of missed it.
+This was not on our cruise itinerary so we would have missed it.

 We visited the museum by ourselves late in the evening as it is open till late.
 You can easily buy your tickets and head in without needing a guide.
 Inside the museum it was very quiet because all tours would have visited during the day time.
 So to really see each artefact well, we recommend late evening too!
 Worth the visit as they have some interesting pieces.
 Keep in mind you need to buy an extra photography ticket for inside.